 We keep going in the hope that when the pressure finally releases, we can breathe the simple joy of fresh air, sense the warmth of the sun on our faces again and feel, once more, the human touch of others.

 And part of the ‘keep going’ process requires you to take a mental note so that we can hold to account those who were responsible for avoidable tragedies, pain and suffering.
 This mental note has also to include a memory of our own supportive behaviours and the supportive behaviours of those around us, so that we can tell future generations of the important lessons they can learn from this process.
-So that we can tell future generations, that we and our loved ones did not accept that political class that for decades had treated us as expendable, whilst feathering their own nests.
+So that we can tell future generations, that we and our loved ones did not accept the political class that for decades had feathered their own nests, whilst treating us as expendable.

 The duality of knowing